rossant/website/content/2015-compiler-data-visualization.md

 Once you have this file, you start writing your web application in HTML and JavaScript (maybe using some of the future Jupyter notebook components).
 But instead of reimplementing the whole visualization and interactivity logic, you compile your exported file to JavaScript via emscripten.
 You then have your whole interactive visualization in the browser practically for free.

 Of course, this will only work if Vulkan is eventually ported to the browser.
 There are no such plans yet, Vulkan being such an early project at this point, but I suppose it will depend on the user demand.
+We might obtain more details during SIGGRAPH in a couple of weeks, where Vulkan could be discussed at length.

 Now, your users are even happier, but they want even more.
 They want a mobile application for visualizing their data interactively.
 Again, you could compile your platform-independent visualization file to Android or iOS (both platforms are LLVM backends).
 Or maybe, who knows, mobile browsers will support Vulkan at some point, so your web application will just work!